mdelobelle/metadatamenu/README.md

         /* the fileClass name applied to this field if there is a fileClass AND if the field is set in the fileClass or the fileClass it's inheriting from */
         fileClass: string | undefined,

+        /* the fileClass query applied to this field if there is a fileClass AND if the file matches the query attached to this fileClass in the settings AND if the field is set in the fileClass or the fileClass it's inheriting from */
+        fileClassQuery: string | undefined

         /* true if this fieldName is in "Globally ignored fields" in the plugin settings */
         ignoreInMenu: boolean | undefined,